 What else is Special?

+The Dragon III has a really solid leather case which although similar to the 'Artist pack' case has a different handle on there.
+I own two Dragon guitars and both have this same case.
+The Dragon 2002 review is online too right now.
 It seems that PRS has had a bit of a run with Brazilian rosewood, and that's a little surprising because of the legislation stopping Brazilian rosewood from being imported to the USA and elsewhere.
 It's very rare and now expensive wood and is controlled very carefully these days.
 But maybe in 1994 when this Dragon III was made it was all different.

 There's one thing for sure, it costs money now.